miloszc/task-movement/README.md

 ### Compiling Task Movement

 The task-movement directory contains a CMakeLists.txt file.
-To install it the cmake software (https://cmake.org/) is neeed.
+To install it the cmake software (https://cmake.org/) is needed.
 Steps needed to build on Windows:

 * install and run cmake-gui